tdnguy16/Agricola_AI/README.md

-# Research Journal: Using the Board game Agricola to study players' competitive and collaborative behaviors
+# Using the board game Agricola to study players' competitive and collaborative behaviors

 ## Overview
 - **Research Focus**: Using deep learning to train an agent who can play the Agricola boardgame relative "well".
 Then investigate the difference in gameplay results between competitive and collaborative players.